Overbryd/euruko2011_website/_posts/2010-07-18-after-euruko-is-before-euruko.md

 ![Singing bolle](/images/bolle1.jpg)
 ![Singing bolle](/images/bolle2.jpg)

 And it worked.
 The gong has been passed on to us and successfully found its way to Berlin.
-Since then we formed a team of organizers and supporters striving to make EuRuKo 2011 the best EuRuKo ever.
+Since then, we've formed a team of organizers and supporters, striving to continue the series of great conferences with the unique EuRuKo feeling.

 ![The gong being passed on](/images/gong_passing.jpg)